mjredmond/h5Nastran/README.md

-This repository will be renamed to h5Nastran in the near future.

-h5Nastran is a python package that deals with the MSC.Nastran h5 file format.
+h5Nastran is a python package that deals with the MSC.Nastran h5 file format (2018 version).
 It uses pyNastran to convert bdf files to the h5 format, and has a standalone punch and f06 results reader to convert to the h5 format.
 Results tables are easily searchable.

 Example:
 ```python